Abraham Laboriel

-Abraham Laboriel López (born July 17, 1947) is a Mexican-American bassist who has played on over 4,000 recordings and soundtracks.
+Abraham Laboriel López (born July 17, 1947) is a Mexican bassist who has played on over 4,000 recordings and soundtracks.
 Guitar Player magazine called him "the most widely used session bassist of our time".
 Laboriel is the father of drummer Abe Laboriel Jr. and of producer, songwriter, and film composer Mateo Laboriel.

 Early life, family and education

 Laboriel was born in Mexico City.
 His brother was Mexican rock singer Johnny Laboriel, and his sister is Mexican singer, film and television actress Ella Laboriel.
 Their parents were Garifuna immigrants from Honduras.
 The family was devoutly Catholic.
-His father Juan José Laboriel started as a cab driver but in the 1920s became an integral part of the entertainment business in Mexico as a founding member of the actors', musicians', composers' and film workers' associations, eventually becoming involved in over 200 films in various capacities.
+His father Juan José Laboriel started as a cab driver, but in the 1920s became an integral part of the entertainment business in Mexico as a founding member workers' associations for actors and other professionals.

 Abraham received classical training as a guitarist, but he switched to bass guitar while studying at the Berklee College of Music, graduating in 1972.
 During this time, he learned the importance of versatility as a musician.